-Examines the relationship between media, communication, and identity categories.
+Examines the relationship between media,

+communication, and identity categories.
 The course explores identity formation as a cultural phenomenon including questions of race, ethnicity, gender, class, and sexuality.

-Prerequisite(s): third year standing in Communication and Media Studies (including BGInS related specializations and streams), or permission of the School of Journalism and Communication.
+Prerequisite(s): third-year standing and enrollment in Communication and Media Studies (including BGInS related specializations and streams) or in the Minor in Critical Race Studies, or permission of the School of Journalism and Communication.